aspose-total/Aspose.Total-Products/total/en/java/conversion/epub-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform EPUB to RTF via Java" h2="On Premise Java API to Render EPUB to RTF without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert EPUB to RTF by using two simple steps.
-First you need to render EPUB file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to RTF.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting EPUB to RTF is a simple two-step process.
+First, you need to render the EPUB file to DOC using Aspose.PDF for Java.
+This powerful PDF Processing API is part of the Aspose.Total for Java package, which provides a comprehensive set of APIs for working with a variety of document formats.
+Once the EPUB file has been rendered to DOC, you can then use Aspose.Words for Java to convert the DOC to RTF.
+Aspose.Words for Java is a powerful Document Processing API that enables you to quickly and easily convert documents from one format to another.

+The combination of Aspose.PDF for Java and Aspose.Words for Java makes it easy to convert EPUB to RTF.
+All you need to do is render the EPUB file to DOC using Aspose.PDF for Java, and then use Aspose.Words for Java to convert the DOC to RTF.
+With Aspose.Total for Java, you can easily and quickly convert EPUB to RTF in just two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}